glennpck/HTTPX-SelectolaxPractise/README.md

-# bs4Practise
+# HTTPX/Selectolax Practise
-Practise Repo for bs4 features (Python Web Scraping)
+Practise Repo for httpx and selectolax for Python Web Scraping